ThinamXx/TV_Halftime_Shows..BigGame/README.md

 # TV-Halftime-Shows-the-Big-Game
 Hey there!!
 In this Project I have tried to answer the simple Questions about the TV, Halftime Shows and the Big Games.
 It will give you some insights about Pandas as well !

-I tried to answer the following questions:
+I  have tried to answer the following questions:

 What are the most extreme game outcomes?
 How does the game affect television viewership?